jnozzi/cocoadev.com/markdown/NSTask.md

 Cocoadevcentral Tutorial: http://cocoadevcentral.com/articles/000025.php

-General/BookBuildingCocoaApplications presents an extended example developing GUI that communicates with an auxiliary task, as, I believe, does General/BookCoreMacOSXandUnix.
+BookBuildingCocoaApplications presents an extended example developing GUI that communicates with an auxiliary task, as, I believe, does BookCoreMacOSXandUnix.

 ----

-An General/NSTask will break Xcode's debug log entirely if you execute ANYTHING related with sh or bash (including scripts). printf, General/NSLog; all will cease to function as soon as the task has been launched.
+An NSTask will break Xcode's debug log entirely if you execute ANYTHING related with sh or bash (including scripts). printf, NSLog; all will cease to function as soon as the task has been launched.
 Even things like right clicking on an object in the debugger will yield nothing (straight GDB still prints though).
 The best way around this bug is to use a different shell, like zsh (which should be compatible with all your sh/bash commands).

 ----